 Avoid prolonged contact between the Kombucha and metal both during and after brewing.
 This can affect the flavour of your Kombucha and weaken the scoby over time.

 Bring the water to a boil.
 Remove the saucepan from heat and stir in the sugar to dissolve.
-Drop in the Darjeeling Tea and allow it to steep until the water has cooled.
+Drop in the Dragonfly Darjeeling Black tea and allow it to steep until the water has cooled.
 Depending on the size of your pot, this will take a few hours.
 You can speed up the cooling process by placing the pot in an ice bath.